kleberrangel/tigerlinux.github.io/recipes/asterisk/mfcr2-asterisk-gateway/README.md

 ## Introduction

 Before we start this recipe I want to say something: I REALLY REALLY HATE MFCR2 Telephony Protocol and I REALLY REALLY HATE every and each telephony provider still using it.
-Having say that, I want to state my motivation on documenting this recipe: I have been many years of my technical career working with asterisk in my country (Venezuela) and the providers here uses this long-forgotten and very obsoleted protocol.
-That means, we **NEED** to support this on Asterisk if we want asterisk to really work in Venezuela (and other countries still using R2).
+Having said that, I want to state my motivation about documenting this recipe: In many years of my technical career I have been working with asterisk in my country (Venezuela).
+The providers here uses this long-forgotten and very obsoleted protocol.
+That means, we **NEED** to support this R2 protocol on Asterisk if we want asterisk to really work in Venezuela (and other countries still using R2).

 In the moment I'm writing this recipe, I'm working for a call-center services company with all their services in OpenStack based cloud's (I'm the cloud arquitech by the way) and all VoIP systems we currently have are asterisk-based.
-Not all of them are in the cloud: The gateways are the exception.
+Not all of our asterisk implementations are in the cloud: The gateways are the exception.

 Our gateways are, of course, Asterisk based.
 First we used to have very modified Elastix-based gateways, but then we decided to make our own "asterisk-recipe" based on Centos 6.